carlreedw/git_php_repos/README.md

 `includes/refresh_client.php` does two things in sequence:

-1. Creates and queries the `repositories` table for repository information.
+1. Queries the `repositories` table for repository information.
-2. Iterates through each repository item received and outputs html to return to the client.
+2. Iterates through the repository data received and outputs HTML to return to the client.

-`includes/sample_output.txt` was used during development to avoid excessive API calls, and is retained in this repository in the case that users would like to run the tool without access to GitHub's servers.
+`includes/sample_output.txt` was used during development to avoid excessive API calls, and is retained in this repository in the case that users would like to test the client interface without access to GitHub's servers.

 `includes/debug.log` is overwritten everytime `refresh_database.php` is executed.
-It contains helpful development information about success/failure of connecting to the MySQL database and cURL execution of the API query.
+It contains helpful development information about success/failure of connecting to the MySQL database and cURL execution of the API query and the like.

 `includes/make_repos_table.sql` is used in `refresh_database.php` to build the `repositories` table.

 `includes/send_card.php` is included in `refresh_database.php` and `refresh_client.php`.
 It creates a `Materialize` card with a message on what the server encountered.

-Finally, `index.php` is page served to the client initially that allows them to make calls via `requestor.js` to refresh the database or the client.
+Finally, `index.php` is page served to the client initially that allows them to make calls via `requestor.js` to refresh the database or the client via interface buttons.

 # Routing diagram